 Candidates must present one form of un-expired, government-issued identification that contains the candidate’s name, photograph and signature.
 The following forms of identification are acceptable only if they meet these requirements: Passport, driver’s license, national identity card, military ID, other forms of un-expired, government-issued, identification that has both signature and photo.
 If any of the above forms of identification contain the candidate’s name or photograph, but not his/her signature, the candidate can use another form of un-expired identification what provides a signature to supplement the photo-bearing, government-issued ID.
 Examples are: Employee ID, Bank card, Credit card.

-For more details, check out Prometric Exam-takers’ FAQs.
+For more details, check out Pearson VUE - PMI Exam-takers’ FAQs.

 Tip: Exam takers usually use the 15-minute survey, which precedes the exam, to do brain dump of formulas, important terms, or anything else they want to get off their head.
 Some even take this time to relax or meditate.

-6.12 Are 4 Hours Enough to Complete 200 Questions on the PMP Exam?Four (4) hours are more than enough to answer 200 questions on the PMP Exam.
-You have 1:12 min for each question.
+Yes, 230 minutes are enough to answer 180 questions on the PMP exam.
+You have about 1:15 min for each question.
 Since, all questions are multiple choice questions, it usually takes less than a minute to answer the questions.
-Most people complete their first pass of all 200 questions within three (3) hours, and the remaining time is spent in reviewing the marked questions.
+Most people complete their first pass of all 180 questions within three (3) hours, and the remaining time is spent in reviewing the marked questions.

 Tip: Try not to spend more than a minute on any question during the first pass.
 Mark all wordy questions for review and answer them on the second pass.